 "Retreat Hell! we just got here!"

-On June 11, 1918, Williams led an assault that routed the German defenders at Belleau Wood near Chateau-Thierry, France.
-Only 1 of the 10 officers and 16 of the 250 enlisted men survived or escaped injury.
+Days later, on June 11, 1918, Williams led an assault that routed the German defenders at Belleau Wood near Chateau-Thierry.
+In that assault only 1 of the 10 officers and 16 of the 250 enlisted men survived or escaped injury.
 According to a French Major's report, after he ordered Williams to withdraw, Williams told him to "go to hell."
 Later, when Williams had been gassed and injured by shrapnel and lay wounded on the battlefield, he told the approaching medics, "Don't bother with me.
 Take care of my good men."
-He later died from a shell explosion as he was being evacuated.
+He later died on June 12 from a shell explosion as he was being evacuated.

 Text taken from: https://en.wikipedia.org/wiki/Major_Lloyd_W._Williams